 If you would like to receive notices when new issues are online, send email to Journal Update with "Update" in the subject line.
 You will be be added automatically.

-Power Plant Closed: What Happens Now? by Jack McCurdy
+Future of Power Plant Faces City by Jack McCurdy

 The Morro Bay City Council is ready to tackle initial planning of the Morro Bay Power Plant's future by starting the process of updating the city's Local Coastal Program, which governs use of the plant site.
 The update process can be complex and time-consuming, but eventually it will open the door to the best possible use of the 107-acre power plant site after more than 25 years of failure to update the document that controls how that beautiful 107 acres on the north shore of the Morro Bay National Estuary is used.
 Read More